YSBoomOfficial/SyntaxTree/README.md

 # SyntaxTree

-This code atempts to make basic syntax trees in the Xcode console.
+This code attempts to make basic syntax trees in the Xcode console.
 It is designed to roughly follow basic **X-Bar theory**.

 ### Overview of X-Bar theory
 – All phrases have a head (X), a bar level (X′), and a phrasal level (XP)